rothos/protocol_1/index.md

 But the main point is that, the more you go with the grain of this, the more smoothly it will go.
 There’s a right ordering to everything, to be sure.
 And sometimes it’s going to suck.

-But, if you know that you might indeed need sometimes spend five hundred hours going after one “bit,” and indeed you might need to do that twenty times, that’s just part of the practice.
+But, if you know that you might indeed need sometimes to spend five hundred hours going after one “bit,” and indeed you might need to do that twenty times, that’s just part of the practice.
 That *is* the practice.

 Again, the protocol will lead you to this level of conscientiousness and skill.
 The protocol (and the meta protocol and the meta meta protocol) and how the mind responds will lead you to find every last one of those bits, in some sense won’t let you do anything less, will help you be sure you’ve got them all.
 You’ll eventually get a taste for perfection, flawlessness, etc.

 You’ll learn how to work at the finest grain.
 You’ll learn how to act with continuity, continuousness, without inappropriate gaps, jumps, jogs.

 The protocol might start out feeling super clunky, not like meditation at all.
-But, over time, bottom up, it’ll look more and more like “classical contemporary noting” [sic] and concentration without support.
+But, over time, bottom up, it’ll look more and more like “classical contemporary noting” [_sic_] and concentration without support.

 Go with the grain of this, not against it.